mhirai-bit/QllamaTalk/README.md

 QllamaTalk supports both local and remote inference modes:

 **Local Mode**: Runs inference directly on your machine, using llama.cpp.<br>
-**Remote Mode**: Connects to a remote server via Qt Remote Objects.
+**Remote Mode**: Connects to a remote server via Qt Web Sockets.
+The remote server also provides Qt Remote Objects implementation, but the client(QllamaTalk) disables it.
+Having said that, the Qt Remote Server implementation works too.
+So you can enable it by instantiating the QtRemoteObjectsRemoteGenerator for m_remoteGenerator in the constructor of RemoteResponseGeneratorCompositor.
 The remote server also uses llama.cpp but runs in its own process or environment.

 ### Switching Between Local & Remote
 In QML (or via your UI), you can switch between Local and Remote modes.
 If you supply ipAddress and portNumber, the app attempts to connect to a remote LLaMA server (e.g., tcp://192.168.0.120:12345).
+The Qt Remote Objects implementation in the server listens to the port 12345 and Qt WebSockets implementation listens to the port 12346.
+Multiple clients can connect to the latter.
-If the remote connection fails, QllamaTalk automatically falls back to local mode.
+If the remote connection fails, QllamaTalk prompts you to fall back to local mode.
 ### Error Recovery
 When an inference error occurs (for example, if tokenization or decoding fails), QllamaTalk attempts to: